 Block-release workshops in The Irish Times Building have a high element of class interaction and participation encouraging students to draw upon experiential learning and shared experiences.
 Lecturers include academic staff from Ulster University Business School and industry practitioners.
 Relevant case studies and a wide selection of e-books and online materials through Ulster University's library are used to support student development.

-Each module comprises 4 evenings of learning, with intermittent reading weeks to support learners in their coursework and assignments.
+Each module comprises one block-release workshop, with intermittent reading weeks to support learners in their coursework and assignments.
 Assessment is by assignment (2,500 - 3,000 words) at the end of each module which can be related to participant's own role/company to build a compelling business plan.
 The dissertation is 10,000 words.
 On successful completion of the 2 year programme, participants obtain a Bachelor of Science Hons Management Practice from Ulster University.

 €3,300 per annum with an additional one off fee of €850 for APL accreditation due at the end of Year 1.